-Information concerning the annual fire safety report is available from the Student Housing and Conference Services website or by contacting Student Housing and Conference Services at (818) 677-2160.
+Information concerning the annual fire safety report is available from Student Housing and Conference Services, (818) 677-2160.

 Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the Klotz Student Health Center, (818) 677-3685, and from the Department of Police Services at Alcohol Awareness and Drug Awareness.

 Information regarding student retention and graduation rates at CSUN and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Office of Institutional Research, (818) 677-3277, or at CSUN Counts.

 Information concerning athletic opportunities available to male and female students and the financial resources and personnel that CSUN dedicates to its men’s and women’s teams may be obtained from the Office of Intercollegiate Athletics, (818) 677-3208.